Speaking + Listening · highest value

 No. Unlike Read Aloud or Describe Image, Repeat Sentence has no tone, so begin speaking as soon as the audio finishes.

 Practise daily with real-style audio and instant scoring: listen once, repeat, record, then compare your answer against the three scoring traits.
-You can do this free on PTE Mocks, then test yourself in a full mock.
+You can do this free on our practice hub, then test yourself in a free AI-scored mock test.

 Real-style audio, instant AI scoring on content, fluency and pronunciation.
 No card required.